veganaize/closure-compiler/Writing-Compiler-Pass.md

     }
 ```

-Alternatively, you may want to paste this code snippet in the check() method in Compiler.java
+If your pass is a check and not an optimization, you can paste this code snippet in the getChecks() method in DefaultPassConfig.java

 # Building